-- The first term (ds) identifies the endpoint naming scheme used and the basic endpoint type. - The last term is a decimal number that indicates the channel number3 at the lowest level of the hierarchy. - Intermediate terms between the first term (ds) and last term (channel number) represent intermediate levels of the hierarchy and consist of <unit-type> and <unit #> separated by a hyphen ("-") where: - the <unit-type> identifies the particular hierarchy level.
+- The last term is a decimal number that indicates the channel number at the lowest level of the hierarchy. - Intermediate terms between the first term (ds) and last term (channel number) represent intermediate levels of the hierarchy and consist of <unit-type> and <unit #> separated by a hyphen ("-") where: - the <unit-type> identifies the particular hierarchy level.
 Values of <unit-type> presently defined are: "s", "su", "oc3", "ds3", "e3", "ds2", "e2", "ds1", "e1" where "s" indicates a slot number and "su" indicates a sub-unit within a slot.
 Other values representing physical hierarchy levels that have not been included in this list but which follow the same basic naming rules will also be allowed. - the <unit #> is a decimal number which is used to reference a particular instance of a <unit-type> at that level of the hierarchy. - The number of levels and naming of those levels is based on the physical hierarchy within the media gateway, as illustrated by the following examples: - A Media Gateway that has some number of DS1 interfaces: